-Both the tools are easy to access and offer a no-nonsense interface.
+Both tools are easy to access and offer a no-nonsense interface.

-It is when you go into the settings of uBlock Origin where things can get a little complicated.
-You can modify and micro-manage general settings, privacy options, and even default behavior.
+It is when you go into the settings of uBlock Origin that things can get a little complicated.
+You can modify and micro-manage general settings, privacy options, and default behavior.

-uBlock Origin settings offer access to filter lists, your filters and rules, trusted sites, and more. uBlock Origin offers a lot of features for power users, but if you prefer something click and go, Opera AdBlock is a better choice.
+uBlock Origin settings offer access to filter lists, your filters and rules, trusted sites, and more. uBlock Origin offers many features for power users, but if you prefer something click and go, Opera AdBlock is a better choice.

-Both the ad blockers are enabled by default and will start blocking ads on the website as soon as you land on it.
+Both the ad blockers are enabled by default and will start blocking ads on the website as soon as you land.

-When using Opera on a smartphone, you may notice some ads showing even when Adblock is enabled.
+When using Opera on a smartphone, you may notice ads even when Adblock is enabled.
 These are known as Acceptable Ads.
-However, you can disable even filtered ads if you want in the settings.
+However, you can disable even filtered ads in the settings.

 To allow ads on any website, click the shield icon and choose to Turn off for this site.

 As discussed above, uBlock Origin has more filter options than Opera Adblock.
-In fact, Opera Adblock doesn’t have any filter option.
+Opera Adblock doesn’t have any filter option.

 Browser operations are resource-hungry tasks.
-Add to that extensions and add-ons that consistently run in the background; it can increase the resource usage and affect system performance.
+Add extensions and add-ons that consistently run in the background; it can increase resource usage and affect system performance.

 While uBlock Origin is relatively less resource-hungry than other ad blockers, Opera Adblock is still the most efficient browser due to built-in adblocking.